My Love Story with Florence

 Becoming More Than a Visitor

 Many students come to Florence.
 Not all stay.
-And I didn't at first.
-However, I kept coming back, until one day, in 2009, I stayed for good.
+I didn’t at first.
+However, I kept coming back until one day, in 2009, I decided to stay for good.

 Living in Florence was not always romantic.
 There were bills to pay, bureaucratic mazes to navigate, and language barriers to hurdle.
-But there was also a rhythm—a slow, authentic pulse I learned to follow.
+But amidst these challenges, there was a rhythm—a slow, authentic pulse I learned to follow.

-That's when I knew I'd crossed over.
+That's when I knew I had crossed over.
 From visitor to local.
 From tourist to traveler.

 The Florence No One Tells You About

-Living there also meant experiencing Florence in a way no guidebook describes.
+Living there also meant experiencing Florence in a way no guidebook could describe.

-Having long, soul-baring conversations with my dear friend Pasquale, who grounded me with his quiet wisdom.
-Nights spent under shooting stars in fields outside Santa Brigida, chased by giant Italian bees (Calabrone still freak me out, and yes, they are terrifying).
+I spent long days teaching English for meager pay.
+I biked through narrow streets, feeling the wind in my hair.
+I had soul-baring conversations with my dear friend Pasquale, who grounded me with his quiet wisdom.
+Nights were spent under shooting stars in fields outside Santa Brigida, chased by giant Italian bees (Calabrone still freak me out, and yes, they are terrifying).

 Florence Taught Me to Slow Down